Michael Roth (cyberneticist): Life

 His cooperation with other professors – one of them being in the data centre with its director, Reinhold Schönefeld – led to extensive industry-level research and internship opportunities in microprocessor technology with the TH Ilmenau.
 These opportunities were considered unique when compared to other university facilities in the German-speaking area.
-Roth thus contributed to establishing research and development at the department of Technical and Biomedical Cybernetics, and made it thrive.
+Roth thus contributed to establishing research and development at the department of Technical and Biomedical Cybernetics, and making it thrive.
 In parallel, he worked on the technology transfer to the surrounding computer businesses.

 During his professional activities, Roth developed various microcontroller applications and implementations.
 Through this, he gained experience with programming languages, the usage of the accompanying development tools as well as the hardware and software components.
 Systems for visualization were used to efficiently communicate between man and machine.
 Further work on real-life applications and objects for demonstration purposes extended his knowledge and experience in the area of programming.
-He also gained a sound skill level in the area of data communication and the related subdomains.
+He also gained a sound skill level in the area of data communication and related subdomains.

 By no means had Roth ever considered this field as being technologically finalized.
 As such, he continuously worked in close contact with industry and research partners to scientifically advance future development.
-Through his committee work in the Informatics Society of the GDR and specific publications of books and magazines he contributed to an increased appreciation of the new field of microprocessor technology in East Germany.
+Through his committee work in the Informatics Society of the GDR and specific publications of books and magazines, he contributed to an increased appreciation of the new field of microprocessor technology in East Germany.

 Furthermore, since his early years, Roth had been interested in a higher-level view of the evolution of science.
 In 1986, he completed his Habilitation at the TU Dresden in the field of the philosophy of science.

 Scientific roles

 Roth started as the research area lead of the aforementioned department TBK; he then became its director.
-On the basis of his specialized research work, he became a co-founder of the specialized studies „Computer engineering“.
-In addition to that, he was the founder of the postgraduate degree of an engineer with specialization „Microprocessor technology“.
+On the basis of his specialized research work, he became a co-founder of the specialized studies „Computer Engineering“.
+In addition to that, he was the founder of the postgraduate degree of an engineer with a specialization „Microprocessor technology“.